-The Tree That Saved Christmas on UPCategory: Television
+The Tree That Saved Christmas on UPCategory: Television and Streaming

 Lacey Chabert is always enjoyable to watch and she brings her endearing personality to this new holiday film.
 The Tree That Saved Christmas is a warm and fuzzy story that is prefect for this time of year.